F.A.Q. – Frequently Asked Questions

 Q. Have any firm attorneys ever argued any cases in front of any Courts or Judges? :

-A. This question likely needs to be addressed to each individual licensed attorney at the firm, but it is an extremely important question when seeking an attorney in Family, Personal Injury, or Criminal law, which are all Court intensive.
+A. This question likely needs to be addressed to each individual licensed attorney at the firm, but it is an extremely important question when seeking an attorney in Personal Injury or Criminal law, which are both Court intensive.
 Dustin Lee has argued as lead counsel (the person with primary responsibility for the case actually standing up and asking questions, making arguments, etc.) in front of Municipal Courts, Magistrate Courts, Family Courts, the Master-in-Equity, and Circuit Court Judges in General Sessions Court, and has taken cases to “decision” or “verdict” in both jury and non-jury trials (there are no juries in Family Court in South Carolina).
 Dustin Lee has worked on legal briefs that have gone to appeal in Circuit Court (from Magistrate Court rulings), the South Carolina Court of Appeals, and the South Carolina Supreme Court, though he was not “lead counsel” on all of these matters.
-Many appellate courts in South Carolina do not actually “hear” oral arguments, instead deciding based purely on the record and legal briefs of the parties.
-Dustin Lee is in Court extremely frequently in Family Court for motion and merits hearings – these are argued in front of a presiding Family Court Judge, with no jury present.
-Dustin Lee has also handled contested trials in Family Court that have “gone to decision” (the parties did not settle – and a Judge made a final ruling).
+Many appellate courts in South Carolina do not actually “hear” oral arguments in all cases, instead deciding based purely on the record and legal briefs of the parties.

 Q. Has the firm ever handled any Driving Under the Influence Cases? :